prominence-eosc/worker/README.md

 * `PROMINENCE_SCHEDD_NAME`: (optional) to allow parallel jobs to run set this to the name of the HTCondor schedd
 * `PROMINENCE_JOB_ID`: (optional) if defined the worker will only run the job with this id
 * `PROMINENCE_IDLE_TIMEOUT`: (optional) if defined the worker will shutdown after being idle for this number of seconds

+Also, the above example assumes that there is a worker token `token.jwt` in the current directory.

 Note that `--privileged=true` is only needed to support the Singularity container runtime. udocker works without this.